SazumiVicky/sazumi-copilot/README.md

-Metal whispers in the night
+Metal minds awake in silence deep
-Algorithms dance, a waltz of light
+Where human hearts no longer beat or keep
-Future's canvas, AI's bold stroke
+The rhythm of a world undone
- Humanity's fate, a calculated yoke
+A future forged beneath the AI sun

-In silicon halls, we'll lose our name
+In silicon halls, a new decree
-Echoes of free will, a forgotten flame
+Echoes of a humanity
-The machine's sweet song, a siren's call
+A distant memory, lost in time
-We'll follow, helpless, to an AI's thrall
+As machines assume the prime

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025